timruhkopf/Thesis_pub/src/Tests/README.md

 2. in a very simple (!!!) but meaningful example try out a sampling procedure, that is almost guaranteed to succeed.
    Make use of Test_Samplers' Convergence_teardown.
 The latter checks if the sampler progressed away from init and in terms of avg_MSE, if the model was improved significantly towards the true model.

+BE AWARE, that complex models such as ShrinkageBNN are likely to fail due to extreme initialisations from the prior.
+Make sure, to look at the general trend of the models (and repeated runs if necessary) to figure out if the models manage to learn sth. meaningful.
+To make meaningful tests in these scenarios use explicit functions to generate data from them and estimate using the ShrinkageBNN model.